aizzaf/spr_cnn/README.md

-# Star Pattern Recognition using CNN :tw-1f31f:
+# Star Pattern Recognition using CNN :large_blue_circle:

 ## Introduction
 Satellite need attitude determination to locate where its facing.
 Star sensor is one of many sensor that satellite has to determine its attitude using pattern of stars.